The Bazaar Voice

 Why it works

-This campaign allows consumers to see real, unedited images of people wearing the products.
+This inclusive campaign allows consumers to see real, unedited images of people wearing the products.
 It encourages body positivity among participants and has a charitable angle that modern consumers expect of brands.
-Consumers are more likely to share UGC when they feel accepted and celebrated by an inclusive brand, like Aerie, so the campaign encourages engagement.
+Consumers are more likely to share UGC when they feel accepted and celebrated by an inclusive brand, like Aerie, so the campaign fosters a positive loop of engagement.

 Turn customers into brand ambassadors with user-generated content